The application deadline for the 2022-2023 academic year is February 9, 2023.

 - Two letters of recommendation on university letterhead, one of which must be from the faculty member who will be supervising his or her research at the student’s home university.

 While applicants are not required to work within the university or department of a PON faculty member, strong preference will be given to research that is of particular interest to one or more members of the PON faculty.
 Therefore, applicants who are not currently working with PON faculty are strongly encouraged, but not required, to identify a PON faculty member to whom their research is likely to be of interest, and to solicit a letter of support from that person.
 Please see the Research Projects section of this site for information on research projects and faculty members.
 A list of all PON affiliated faculty members can be found here.
 Preference will be given to applicants who are planning to pursue a career in academia.
 Applicants will be notified via email regarding our decision within one month of the deadline.

-E-mail submission of all application materials is required.
-Application deadline for the 2022-2023 academic year is Wednesday, February 9, 2022.
+Please Note: E-mail submission of all application materials is required.

 Direct application materials and inquiries by email to: